 Healthy Eating Habits

-Eating a healthy diet, one that is well-balanced and avoids tooth damaging foods — sugary treats, soda, and acidic foods like tomatoes, lemons, and oranges — will also aid your efforts.
+Eating a healthy diet will aid your efforts, especially a diet that is well-balanced and avoids tooth damaging foods—sugary treats, soda, and acidic foods.
 Even bread can be damaging.
 Bread is full of starches, which are simple carbohydrates that hang around in your mouth and dissolve into the type of sugar that the bacteria in your mouth thrive on.

 If you are a smoker, begin reducing how much you smoke or stop smoking now for the sake of your whole body, which includes your gums.
 Chewing tobacco is also harmful to gum health.
 These, and other drugs, interfere with the normal function of gum tissue cells, making your mouth vulnerable to gum disease.
 Let us know if you need support kicking these habits.